raentena/MSSQL-Linux-Container-Kubernetes/lab/mod08/lab04/readme.md

     - username - this is the username for the accounts provisioned during deployment for the controller admin account and SQL Server master instance account.
 Note that **sa** SQL Server account is disabled automatically for you, as a best practice.
 Username for Knox gateway account is going to be **root**.

     > **NOTE:** Deployment will take 16min tops  ( 5 node Kubernetes, with 24 pods thats hold SQL BDC / SQL AG ).
 You need to wait until the deployment is successful before proceeding to next step.  ( get a coffee )

+    > **NOTE:** If the deployment fails for some reason, you need to do manual clean up before rerunning the script, otherwise it will fail again.
+You been WARNED!!

 #### Deploy Sample Database to BDC